Woulda, coulda, shoulda.

 “Financial regrets are like that ex your friends and family warned you about, but you didn’t see it.
 Ten years later, you look back and wonder WTF you were thinking.”

-So let’s dive a little deeper into these topics so you can walk away financially smarter!
+So let’s dive a little deeper.
 Here are 13 money mistakes to avoid:

 1. Treating Your Retirement Like a Distant Cousin

-There is no pension for our generation, guys.
-You have to save for your own retirement.
+There is no pension for our generation.
+You must save for your own retirement.
 If you don’t, you’re screwed.

 When you reach the point of retirement, either you’ll have enough money saved to live comfortably or you won’t – and you’ll wish you had.